anomal/RainbowVis-JS/readme.markdown

 A JavaScript library for colour data visualization.
 Easily map numbers to a smooth-transitioning colour legend.

-The Rainbow class by default maps the range 0 to 100 (inclusive) to the colours of the rainbow from red to blue (e.g. red, yellow, lime, blue).
+The Rainbow class by default maps the range 0 to 100 (inclusive) to the colours of the rainbow (i.e., a gradient transitioning from red to yellow to lime to blue).

 See example.html